Role descriptions: collecting dust because they are irrelevant

 - Competencies and skills required

-When discussing role development with a group of MBA students (as part of an OD training) last Monday, one of them commented that the company he worked for recently ran a process to understand what everyone did within the sales department.
+When discussing role development with a group of MBA students (as part of an organizational design training), one of them commented that the company he worked for recently ran a process to understand what everyone did within the sales department.
 It transpired that a large number of the activities were not captured in any job specs and added up equivalent to 15% of the entire workforce.
 This is not uncommon, as evidenced by any number of individual activity analyses (IAA) we have conducted.
-What is concerning however, is being clear about what should people be doing and what is not being done?
-If a pay & grade review is done, how do you even start to think through the various roles in this context.
+What’s concerning is being clear about what should people be doing and what is not being done?
+If a pay and grade review is done, how do you even start to think through the various roles in this context?

 In designing roles, one shouldn’t just think about the role, but also how each role interfaces with other roles in order to get things done.
-It is equally critical to ensure the 3 criteria for employee motivation as developed by Daniel Pink are met, namely:
+It’s equally critical to ensure the 3 criteria for employee motivation as developed by Daniel Pink are met, namely:

 As the organization evolves, do the roles evolve?
 Do you want to understand this and plan for it, or just let it happen?
 Meaningful role design should be part and parcel with meaningful micro design.
 It requires thought.
 But the benefit of getting it right is a more aligned, fit-for-purpose organization.